avigewirtz/avigewirtz.github.io-/make/how-make-processes-a-makefile.md

 make's job is to bring file's up-to-date.
 Bringing a file up-to-date is defined recursively as follows.
 First, bring all of the file’s dependencies up to date.
 If the file is now older than any of its dependencies or does not exist, execute the command associated with the file.

-The recursive update process can be performed by Algorithm 1. update performs a depth-first search of the dependency graph.
+A simple algorithm for bringing files up to date is shown below. update performs a depth-first search of the dependency graph.
 A file is marked processed when the search backtracks from the file.
 The algorithm requires a function modtime that returns the last-modification time of a file.
 If the file does not exist, modtime returns 0.&#x20;

 ```c
 make(file)